mylenavendramini/todos-list/README.md

 # todo-list

-This is a simple Simple todo list using Node.js, Express and MongoDB.
+This is a simple todo list using Node.js, Express and MongoDB in the MVC architecture pattern.

 https://user-images.githubusercontent.com/93344031/212117625-1aa9c7c0-31c6-4f23-86e8-c48f763e2aa8.mov